Women authors, American -- 20th century

 Found in 8 Collections and/or Records:

-Overview Virginia Coffman (1914-2005) was an American novelist best known for her Gothic novels.
-Collection consists primarily of materials related to Coffman's career as a popular novelist, including manuscript drafts, notes, proposals, and newspaper clippings, as well as articles, screenplay ideas, and correspondence relating to her film and screenwriter career.
+Virginia Coffman (1914-2005) was an American novelist best known for her Gothic novels.
+The collection consists primarily of materials related to Coffman's career as a popular novelist, including manuscript drafts, notes, proposals, and newspaper clippings, as well as articles, screenplay ideas, and correspondence relating to her film and screenwriter career.
 A small amount of personal and family material is also included.

 Xerox copies of poetry and family memorabilia, including photos and news articles, especially about Leafy's deer hunting trips.
 The collection contains material from 1920-1977 created by Olephia King.